-Ridgefield NWR has a total of 5,150 acres of marshes, grasslands, and woodlands.
+Ridgefield NWR has over total of 5,000 acres of marshes, grasslands, and woodlands.
 Preservation of the natural Columbia River floodplain is the management objective of the Carty (2-mile self guided hiking trail) Roth and Ridgeport Dairy units.
 The River ‘S’ (4.2 mile auto tour route and 1.2 mile seasonal hiking trail) and Bachelor Island units are managed to maximize habitat for waterfowl and other wetland wildlife.

 Stately sandhill cranes, shorebirds, and a great variety of songbirds stop at the refuge during spring and fall migrations.
 Some bird species such as mallards, great blue herons, and red-tailed hawks are year-round residents that nest on the Refuge.
 Black-tailed deer are the largest mammal on the refuge.
 Coyote, raccoon, skunk, beaver, river otter, and brush rabbits can also be seen on the Refuge.